samuro95/Self-Supervised-Small-Soccer-Player-Detection-Tracking/README.md

 * [Fine-tuned Resnet18 student model](https://drive.google.com/file/d/1_umt5UvyF-XZCVfyNSiugheDzgtviiag/view?usp=sharing)

 The script eval_fasterRCNN.py enables to get the mAP score of the model on the dataset of your choice and to save the images along with detected player boxes.
 To save the images use the option '--save_visualization'.
+Images will be saved in the folder 'script/detection/results'
 * The command below gives an exemple to evaluate and visualize detection with the Resnet50 teacher model on the TV_soccer evauation dataset.
 ```
 cd script/detection